Close

 1. Anti-Money Laundering (AML) Policy Statement

 NFR Innovation Inc. commits to not engaging in or contributing to money laundering or the finance of terrorism.
+The company has implemented Know Your Counterparty (KYC) procedures to:

-1. Establish the identify of all counterparties1;
+1. Establish the identity of all suppliers and customers;

 2. Verify that counterparties and, if applicable, beneficial owners are not named on relevant government lists for individuals or organisations implicated in money laundering, fraud or involvement with prohibited organisations and/or those financing conflict;